How to Recognize a Foreign Student

 Optional Practical Training

-Temporary off campus employment may be permitted for 20 hours (maximum) per week or full-time during summers and between academic sessions.
+Temporary off-campus employment may be permitted for 20 hours (maximum) per week or full-time during summers and between academic sessions.
+Post-completion OPT is for those students who have completed their degree programs and require working at least 20 hours per week.
+Ph.D. candidates can apply for post-completion optional practice training if they are ABD (all but dissertation) and not simultaneously enrolled as students.
 The document required to establish employment eligibility to employers is an Employment Authorization Document (EAD) issued by USCIS (Form I-688B or I-766).
 Optional practical training requires employment authorization from USCIS 4 .
 To obtain the necessary employment authorization document (EAD), the student must submit a Form I-538 request for practical training to the Designated School Official, who must certify and forward it to the USCIS, as well as endorse the Form I-20 for the student to submit with the Form I-765.
 Employment of this type may not commence until the student receives the EAD 5 .

 A foreign student faced with severe economic hardship, beyond his/her control, that could not have been anticipated upon application for admission to the United States, may apply to the USCIS for authorization to engage in any type of available employment under the following conditions:

-- employment does not exceed twenty (20) hours per week during academic semesters
+- Employment does not exceed 20 hours per week during academic semesters

 This employment authorization requires an EAD issued by USCIS (see process under Optional Practical Training).